aminghs/tidal-assignment/README.md

-1. Create an autocomplete search for artist that populates a option list while you type - marked with (1) in the design asset.
+1. Create an autocomplete search for artist that populates a option list while you type -

 1. When clicking on an item in the result set you should present and list the ALBUMS for that artist as displayed in the attached design
-- marked with (2) in the design asset.

-1. When clicking an ALBUM you should expand a field like the one in the design under the headline :Planet Earth and list information from the album
+1. When clicking an ALBUM you should expand a field like the one in the design under the headline :Planet Earth and list information from the album Utilize the Deezer API to perform the tasks above using React/Redux (and any other libraries you see fit).
-- marked with (3) in the design asset.
-Utilize the Deezer API to perform the tasks above using React/Redux (and any other libraries you see fit).